 Wait a moment… Isn't sharing not a standard feature of Facebook’s service and the main reason why people use it in the first place?
 This way, users that don’t want Facebook to collect or process their data can’t connect with friends and family!

-This is at the very least a dark gray implementation of what GDPR requires and it bypasses the principle of asking proper and crystal clear consent.
+This is at the very least a dark grey implementation of what GDPR requires and it bypasses the principle of asking proper and crystal clear consent.
 It’s obvious that they want to stay away from asking consent as this will make it very clear for users what Facebook actually does with their data and possibly negatively impacts the company’s business.

 Example 2: what about consent for teens?